-Implementation Public schools have strict food guidelines that present unique Challenges challenges to changing meal choices in cafeterias.
+Use behavioral information about motivations for food choices to encourage residents to choose plant-based options, e.g. menu placement.
+Work with local restaurants to promote plant-based meals and promote ideas such as Meatless Mondays.
+Implementation Challenges Public schools have strict food guidelines that present unique challenges to changing meal choices in cafeterias.
 High percentage of residents may be unaware of the financial, health, environmental, and justice aspects of plant-based diets.
 Cultural and social conditioning is present that suggests that eating meat, dairy, and eggs is necessary for human health.
 Plant-based options in many restaurants and institutions are limited.
 Access to quality food and knowledge on how to prepare it can also affect dietary choices.
 Disconnects between information and reality - plant-based diets can be very economical but focus is often directed to local and particularly organic foods, which are perceived to be more expensive.
-Resources Needed Volunteers and groups to host educational programs and work with (human and material) restaurants and schools.
+Resources Needed (human and material) Volunteers and groups to host educational programs and work with restaurants and schools.
 Staff time or monetary resources for web page development Staff time or monetary resources for implementation of plant-based programs in Carrboro schools.
 Printed educational materials about plant-based foods and food choice impacts on the environment.
 A nonprofit organization could become a community champion, as could neighborhoods and businesses.
 Anticipated Cost There could be costs associated with printing educational materials and developing web pages.
 Depending on the incentives provided to the Carrboro Farmer's Market participants, monetary resources may be required.
 Plant-based menus typically cost less than meat-based menus, so, these programs have the opportunity to save the town money.
-Leadership Local elected officials and community leaders could endorse this goal.
-Partners Food Policy Council, Triangle Meatless Mondays, Triangle Vegfest, Triangle Vegetarian Society, CHCCS, Carrboro Business Alliance, especially local food providers (retail groceries, restaurants, food trucks), Chapel Hill-Carrboro Chamber of Commerce Time Frame It is recommended that local leaders begin these measures immediately.
+Leadership Partners Local elected officials and community leaders could endorse this goal.
+Food Policy Council, Triangle Meatless Mondays, Triangle Vegfest, Triangle Vegetarian Society, CHCCS, Carrboro Business Alliance, especially local food providers (retail groceries, restaurants, food trucks), Chapel Hill-Carrboro Chamber of Commerce Time Frame It is recommended that local leaders begin these measures immediately.
 Especially the measures which take little to no monetary resources.

-Fit with Items Local living economy, social justice, ecosystem protection, composting Next Step(s) Formal adoption/publicity for challenge 2.
-Begin offering more clearly labeled plant-based options, eliminating or high carbon foods at town functions.
+Fit with Items Local living economy, social justice, ecosystem protection, composting Next Step(s) Formal adoption/publicity for challenge Begin offering more clearly labeled plant-based options, eliminating or high carbon foods at town functions.
 3. Begin conversations with organizations on opportunities for partnerships in educational programs.
 Evaluation Criteria Increase in plant-based options at Town functions, local restaurants, and schools.
 Number of individuals who take a plant-based pledge on Carrboro website Increase in sales of plant-based foods at restaurants